 "Don't be ridiculous, Severus," the man called Albus says.
 "It is only an intrusion if there is no reason for the visit.
 And by the looks of that young girl standing next to you, I would say that you have a reason for coming to see me."

-Snape nods.
+Snape gives me a look that tells me not to move.
 "This is Charlotte Rodgers.
 The Dark Lord has demanded her safety.
-He believes it best for her to be here, under my protection," there is a distinct harshness when he said those last three words.
-"She has been chosen to bear his child, so he can come back through…" he drifts off.
+He believes it best for her to be here, under my protection."
+There is a distinct harshness when he said those last three words.
+I'm so confused.
+So this old man knows Snape is a Death Eater?
+Why would he let him work here?
+And why is he telling this man all of this?
+"She has been chosen to bear his child, so he can come back through…" He drifts off.
 He obviously doesn't want me to know something, or he doesn't know himself and expects Albus to know what he is hinting at.
 Maybe the older man knows what Voldemort is planning.
 "Rodgers, this is Albus Dumbledore, Headmaster of Hogwarts."

 The man smiles at me.
 "Pleasure to meet you."

 "Likewise," I say, though I really don't know if it's a pleasure to meet him.
-I'm not sure if it's a good thing to be acquainted with this man.
-I prefer being independent, and having him know who I am makes me uncomfortable.
+What if it's not a good thing to be acquainted with this man?

 "How old are you, Miss Rodgers?"
 Dumbledore asks me.